ampproject/amp.dev/content/docs/design/responsive_amp/style_pages.md

 But you can use CSS preprocessors and templating to build static pages to better manage your content.

-{% call callout('Note', type='note') %}
-AMP components come with default styles to make authoring responsive pages reasonably easy.
+Note: AMP components come with default styles to make authoring responsive pages reasonably easy.
 These styles are defined in the [`amp.css`](https://github.com/ampproject/amphtml/blob/master/css/amp.css).
-{% endcall %}

 ## Disallowed styles